 EXPERIENCE CASTLETON, EXPLORE VERMONT

-Accreditation: New England Association of Schools & Colleges
+Accreditation: New England Association of Schools and Colleges

 Undergraduate and graduate enrollment: 2,100 full time